St John's offers a supportive environment to its students

 Physiotherapy and sports injuries

-- Physio Direct is a telephone self-referral service available to anyone registered with a Cambridge GP.
-If you have an acute or chronic joint or soft tissue problem ring 01223 446999 Monday-Friday 13.00-17.00.
+Physio Direct is an NHS telephone self-referral service available to anyone registered with a Cambridge GP.
+If you have an acute or chronic joint or soft tissue problem ring 0300 555 0210 Monday-Friday 13.00-17.00.
 The physiotherapist will make a diagnosis and prescribe exercises over the phone (call usually takes 10-15 minutes).
 An appointment or follow up advice will be offered if necessary.
-Alternatively you can complete a self referral form available at your GP Surgery.
+Alternatively you can complete a self referral form available at your GP Surgery or via their website.

 Sexual Health and Contraception